audiBookning/sample-nestjs-stripe/README.md

 # Just a little test to try to implement Stripe with Nestjs

-Code Still not complete and not presentable 😎
+- Code Still not complete and not presentable 😎

+- And more importantly, there is no tests.

+- Some manual tests were done for the webhooks

+- This is a basic Nestjs project, so to run it just use `npm run start:dev`.

 ## Libs used